Try this delicious and healthy recipe for baked turkey meatballs. They are easy to make and perfect for a quick and tasty dinner.

 Recipe tips

-- Keep them the same size: Roll them the same size so they cook evenly.
+- Keep them the same size: Rolling evenly ensures they bake at the same rate.

 Frequently asked questions